STP starts now! What if you aren’t compliant?

 We will offer micro employers (1 to 4 employees) help to transition to STP and a number of alternative options – such as allowing those who rely on a registered tax or BAS agent to report quarterly for the first two years, rather than each time payroll is run.

-Reassuringly though, here at Reckon have built a FREE STP App specifically for micro businesses who don’t use accounting apps, so you will have no trouble getting compliant without the need for more advanced software until your business is ready.
+Reassuringly though, here at Reckon have built a Reckon Payroll App specifically for micro businesses who don’t use accounting apps, so you will have no trouble getting compliant without the need for more advanced software until your business is ready.

 Room to grow